 BILLBOARD WATCH - One of LA’s most influential business organizations calls the city’s ban on new billboards and other off-site signs a “detrimental regulation” and says the city council took a “step in the wrong direction” when it unanimously passed that ban almost 12 years ago.
-One of LA’s largest law firms, with 22 registered lobbyists on its payroll, wants the city to allow full-motion video billboards, signs almost 50 per cent taller than currently allowed, and an unlimited number of new signs alongside freeways.

 These are just some of things on “wish lists” communicated to the City Council’s PLUM committee by lobbying firms, sign companies, and business organizations as the committee continues to ponder successively weaker drafts of a new citywide sign ordinance.
 The latest, made public just two weeks ago, is scheduled for hearing on Oct.
 18.

 The aforementioned business organization, the Valley Industry and Commerce Association, not only finds the off-site sign ban odious, it has this rationale for more signs: “The attraction of visitors to Los Angeles stems from its extravagant facade, which signage expansion is instrumental in sustaining and developing.”
 In other words, the purpose of the sign ordinance should be to increase tourism, so let’s get make LA look like such notable tourist destinations as Las Vegas and Times Square.

 This dubious proposition comes from an organization that has no lobbyists registered with the City Ethics Commission even though its employees can be frequently seen in City Hall and its website touts its “aggressive advocacy efforts at local city halls” and its “regular presence at all levels of government…”